davidarchanjo/spring-certified-developer-study-guide/README.md

 ## LOGGER ENDPOINT
-Spring Actuator provides the `/actuator/loggers` endpoint which returns all the loggers and theirs configured log levels existing in the application.
+Spring Actuator provides the `/actuator/loggers` endpoint which returns all the loggers, and their configured log levels, existing in the application.
 To check details for an individual logger we access the endpoint http://localhost:8081/actuator/loggers/{logger.name}, where `{logger.name}` should be the name of the desired logger.
 For instance, http://localhost:8081/actuator/loggers/io.davidarchanjo would output the following:
 ```json
 {
   "configuredLevel": "null",